Mutestock/face_recog_project/README.md

 Goals for functionality:
 - Detect faces in a picture/frame
 - Make out own neural network examples that with somewhat high certainty can recognize faces by matching them with known faces.
 This part requires a lot of machine learning and training with a large dataset.
-Try Convolutional, Siamese, and re-trained model types.
+Try Convolutional, Siamese, and VGG-Face pre-calibrated model types.
 - Use pre-trained models by dlib to display a more accurate use of facial recognition within the framework itself.
 Here pre-trained models for face detectors, facial landmark predictors and recognition models will be used.
 - Use facial recognition to recognize faces within webcam footage as well as videos and pictures from local directories.
 - Use a benchmark to test the recognition values and probabilities.